 Equally important, our experience has taught us that much of the high cost of electronic discovery can be avoided with effective information management and retention policies and procedures.
 Businesses need these policies and procedures to ensure that relevant, business-oriented information is maintained securely and can be retrieved quickly.
 Policies and procedures also should be designed to ensure that irrelevant and unnecessary data is removed in a timely fashion, so that truly pertinent information can be located quickly with minimum cost.

 Thompson & Knight's Information Management and E-Discovery Solutions Practice Group is designed to meet our clients' related needs of establishing meaningful and effective information management and retention policies and procedures and complying with discovery obligations.
 The group consists of attorneys in every area of substantive practice.
-Our primary focus is to help businesses achieve significant efficiencies, cost savings, and positive results by selecting a single law firm to serve as their electronic discovery counsel.
+Our primary focus is to help businesses achieve significant efficiencies and cost savings by selecting a single law firm to serve as their electronic discovery counsel.

 Our team of attorneys consult with clients to provide a full range of services, including: